 C++ Example for Member Function Inside the Class

-Let us take an example to illustrate the member function inside the class in C++.
+Let's consider an illustration to demonstrate the member function within a class in C++.

 Example